Plus500 Review and Insights

 Assets Available To Trade

 Unfortunately, while this option has a lot to offer as a trading platform, it’s only designed for use with CFDs.
 There are indeed a lot of CFDs to choose from, but you’re still relatively limited in your options.
-If you’re looking for a fundamental CFD broker, then you can’t go wrong with Plus500.
+If you’re looking for a fundamental CFD provider, then you can’t go wrong with Plus500.
 They only offer CFDs over shares, cryptocurrencies, forex, commodities, etc.

 In terms of versatility within your CFDs, there’s more range available than from the majority of companies.
 There are also some cryptos, but less than many other trading platforms.
 Additionally, you can’t control the default leverage level of the products, which is a no-go for some people.

 Perhaps the two most disappointing features of Plus500 is the lack of research and education options they offer.
 Plus500 comes with very limitedresearch tools.
 Although there’s a good economic calendar available, a great deal of the fundamental data that you might need to make essential trading decisions is missing on the plus500 platform.
 There’s no newsfeed to join the well-designed calendar on the newsfeed, and you won’t be able to access any additional updates either.
 There’s also no recommendations section available.

 Although it’s nice that you can filter the economic calendar for company earnings and macro events – this simply isn’t enough for most people in the system.
 However, there is a relatively useful market sentiment tool, which shows the percentage of sellers and buyers at Plus500 and may help you to make some trading decisions.

 In terms of educational options for people who want to learn about trading, the possibilities are quite limited.
 The company only provides a demo account where you can practice your trading strategies before you open a full account, that’s about it.

 Plus500 Customer Satisfaction and Safety